GitMirroring/mediagoblin/docs/source/siteadmin/relnotes.rst

 0.14.0 (to be released)
 ===========================

-The biggest change in this release is first-class Docker installation support.
-This feature is the product of several years of effort and persistence by co-maintainer Olivier Mehani.
-Over the years a number of people had publicly shared their Docker deployment experiences, but no-one stepped up to integrate this neatly into the project and provide the necessary documentation.
-Many thanks to Olivier!
+The biggest change in this release is first-class Docker installation support — see "doc:`docker`" for details.
+This work also includes a significant overhaul of the configure/build system to reduce unnecessary dependency checks and add some new checks.
+These checks now inform which media plugins get enabled and flags why others are not.
+Many thanks to Olivier for the several years of work and persistence that went into this change.

 In addition to this, MediaGoblin can now be installed as an OS package with GNU Guix.
 See `README-Guix.md` for details on using our Guix "channel".
 This has